-(Criteria listed in the preceding section also apply to this section.)
-Criteria JORC Code explanation Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
+Criteria ed in the preceding section also apply to this JORC Code explanation Commentary Mineral tenement and land tenure status Type, reference name/number, location and ownership including agreements or material issues with third parties such as joint ventures, partnerships, overriding royalties, native title interests, historical sites, wilderness or national park and environmental settings.
 The security of the tenure held at the time of reporting along with any known impediments to obtaining a licence to operate in the area.
 Mining Project Group Limited owns 100% of the tenements.
 The project consists of 5 ELs.
 The Project is Located on Vacant Crown Land.
 At the time of writing these licenses expire between March 2015 and May 2016.
 Exploration done by other parties Acknowledgment and appraisal of exploration by other parties.
 Significant past work has been carried out by other parties for both Ni and Au exploration including, surface geochemical sampling, ground electromagnetic surveys, RAB, AC, RC and DD drilling.
 This is acknowledged in past ASX announcements.
 Geology Deposit type, geological setting and style of mineralisation.
 Target is Kambalda, Cosmos and Black/Silver Swan style Komatiitic Ni hosted in ultramafic rocks within the project.
 Drill hole Information A summary of all information material to the understanding of the exploration results including a tabulation of the following information for all Material drill holes: easting and northing of the drill hole collar elevation or RL (Reduced Level - elevation above sea level in metres) of the drill hole collar dip and azimuth of the hole down hole length and interception depth hole length.
-If the exclusion of this information is justified on the basis that the information is not Material and this exclusion does not detract from the understanding of the report, the Competent Person should clearly explain why this is the case. of diamond drillholes are included in the release.
+If the exclusion of this information is justified on the basis that the information is not Material and this exclusion does not detract from the understanding of the report, the Competent Person should clearly explain why this is the case.
+Co ordinates and other attributes of diamond drillholes are included in the release.
 Data aggregation methods In reporting Exploration Results, weighting averaging techniques, maximum and/or minimum grade truncations (eg cutting of high grades) and cut-off grades are usually Material and should be stated.
-Where aggregate intercepts incorporate short lengths of high grade results and longer lengths of low grade results, the Exploration results will be length- weight average where applicable, no cut-off grade applied.
+Exploration results will be length- weight average where applicable, no cut-off grade applied.